wizh/algorithms/bogosort/README.md

 # Bogosort
-Not to be taking seriously
+Not to be taking seriously.